cleonaia/cleonaia/README.md

 ---

-> "Technology is the bridge between the present and the future.
-Let's build it together!"
+> "The people who are crazy enough to think they can change the world are the ones who do." — Steve Jobs

 ---

 <p align="center">
   <b>Ready to innovate and transform?</b><br>
-  <a href="https://wa.me/595991234567" style="font-size:1.2rem;font-weight:700;color:#23ffe3;">Let's talk!</a>
+  <a href="mailto:1707505@uab.cat" style="font-size:1.2rem;font-weight:700;color:#23ffe3;">Contact me via Gmail</a>
 </p>